lp-code/bysykkeloslo/README.md

         ├── data           <- Scripts to download or generate data │   └── make_dataset.py
         │
-        ├── features       <- Scripts to turn raw data into features for modeling │   └── build_features.py
-        │
         ├── models         <- Scripts to train models and then use trained models to make │   │                 predictions
         │   ├── predict_model.py